phongduong/my-portfolio/data/posts/minify-css-code-with-gulp-clean-css-plugin.md

 ---
 When you build your code for production, you need to minify CSS to save your app's size.
 Gulpjs has various plugins to do that.
 I will show you how to use gulp-clean-css plugin to minify CSS

-You download gulp-clean-css plugin as devDependencies
+You install gulp-clean-css plugin as devDependencies

 ```
 npm install --save-dev gulp-clean-css